• Skip to primary navigation

 Dr. Will McEwan

-Will has built his career at the intersection of immunology and neurodegeneration, and is currently a Group Leader at the UK Dementia Research Institute at Cambridge.
+Dr. Will McEwan has built his career at the intersection of immunology and neurodegeneration and is currently a Group Leader at the UK Dementia Research Institute at Cambridge.
 He trained as a viral immunologist and co-discovered the antibody receptor TRIM21 during his postdoctoral work at the MRC Laboratory of Molecular Biology.
 His research focuses on harnessing the cell’s intrinsic immune pathways to clear protein aggregates such as tau, which are implicated in neurodegenerative diseases.
 Most recently, Will co-founded TRIMTECH Therapeutics, a Cambridge-based biotech developing targeted protein degradation therapies for neurodegenerative and inflammatory disorders.
 In March 2025, TRIMTECH raised $31 million in seed funding to advance its pipeline of aggregate-selective degrader molecules, based on the TRIM21 mechanism, toward clinical applications.
-Will’s work bridges fundamental science and translational medicine, with a focus on developing new therapeutic strategies for conditions with limited treatment options.

 Dr. Chris Tate FRS